The Easiest-Ever Guide to Trimming Your Own Bangs Like a Pro

 There's no need to visit the salon in between cuts.
-These expert tips will make it easy to cut your own bangs at home (without messing up!).
+These expert tips will make it easy to learn how to cut bangs at home—without messing up.

-Before starting, gather your supplies: You’re going to need a comb, a couple large hair clips, and a pair of sharp, pointed stainless steel scissors that are about 6.5 inches long.
+Before starting to cut your own bangs, gather your supplies: You’re going to need a comb, a couple large hair clips, and a pair of sharp, pointed stainless steel scissors that are about 6.5 inches long.
 “The craft scissors that your kids cut paper with aren’t going to cut it, literally, and neither are tiny cuticles scissors,” says Carrion.
 (You can get a good, inexpensive pair online or at a drugstore.)

 Give yourself 30 minutes for your mini haircut, so you can work calmly and carefully.
-“It’s never a good idea to trim your bangs in a rush right before you need to race out of the house,” says Carrion.
+“It’s never a good idea to trim your bangs in a rush right before you need to race out of the house,” Carrion says.

 Since wet hair shrinks up when it dries, you could end up with bangs that are way too short.
 Blow-dry and style your fringe the way that you usually wear it, whether that’s swept off to one side or straight down.
 “The shape of your bangs and the lines that were initially cut will be a strong guideline to follow as you trim,” explains Carrion.
 Now, separate the bang section and clip the rest of your hair away from your face and out of the way of your scissors.
 “Because most bangs are a little longer on each side, and since these edges aren’t covering your eyes, just clip them out of the way too,” he adds.